Testing for HIV

 - In one of our clinics.
 Please see our clinic finder.

 - As part of a National HIV self-sampling initiative, you can order a free online test kit.
-You do not need to live in Hampshire to order this test.

 If you are concerned about HIV testing and want to speak to someone confidentially you can speak to one of your team on 0300 300 2016 or email our community Sexual Health team on SNHS.email@example.com